LeChatErrant/API-template/README.md

 The template comes with a **[Command-Line Interface](https://github.com/LeChatErrant/lantern)** that helps you to **initialize**, **develop** and **maintain** your projects.
 It saves you from writing boilerplate code

-> The CLI is currently under heavy development, new features will be release soon ❤️
+> The CLI is currently under heavy development and will be release soon ❤️
 >
 > More details in **[wiki](https://github.com/LeChatErrant/API-template/wiki/CLI)**